SecurityCompliance

 The output cites the Terrorism (Protection of Premises) Act 2025 and aligns with the SIA's guidance for enhanced tier venues.
 For security companies, it also cross-references BS 7960 and BS 7499 where door supervision or static guarding applies.

-Why We Built This Now
+Why We’re Building This Now

 The Act has a two-year implementation period for standard tier and potentially longer for enhanced.
 But waiting until enforcement begins is the wrong approach.